hoefkensj/md/GentooSystemdKDE_EFI_install/Storage.md

 fd00    :     Linux RAID
 ```

-out of these these are the ones most likely to be of use to us:
+out of these these are the ones most likely to be of use to us:8be4df61-93ca-11d2-aa0d-00e098032b8c-BootOptionSupport

 ```ini
 ef00    :     EFI system partition